Lauszus/LaunchPadFlightController/README.md

 This is a flight controller used for a quadcopter in X-configuration.

-It is written for the [Tiva C Series TM4C123G LaunchPad](http://www.ti.com/tool/EK-TM4C123GXL).
+It is written for the [Tiva C Series TM4C123G LaunchPad](http://www.ti.com/tool/EK-TM4C123GXL) running at 80 MHz.

 In order to built this project you need to download Keil µVision IDE 5.
 Then open the [project file](LaunchPadFlightController.uvprojx).